GeniusRUS/Gestories/README.md

 Android library for handling gestures on view like in Instagram Stories

+## Details

+Allows handling the following gestures:
+1. holding your finger and releasing it
+1. clicking on the left edge of the screen
+1. clicking on the main screen space

+You can also additionally track simple gestures of directions (up, down, left, right)

 ## Usage

 Artifact is publishing to Maven Central.
 You can add this repository to your project with: